openfun/marsha/docs/permissions.md

 A playlist administrator can:

 - 🚧 Create and manage (read/write) all the playlist's access control.
-- Create and manage (read/write) all the videos of the playlist.
+- Create and manage (read/write) all the videos of the playlist and perform related video actions.
 - Create and manage (read/write) all the timed text track of the playlist's videos.
 - Create and manage (read/write) all the classrooms of the playlist.
 - Create and manage (read/write) all the classroom documents of the playlist.